 The sending of SNMP traps is active.
 The prerequisite is that in the Diagnostics > Status Configuration > Alarms (Traps) dialog the Alarms (Traps) function is enabled and at least one trap destination is specified.

 When the device detects a link up/down status change, the device sends an SNMP trap.

 Power state

-Specifies if the port is physically switched on or off when you deactivate the port with the Port on function.
+Specifies if the port is physically enabled or disabled after you deactivated the port in the Port on column.